 - improve basic education in Kiribati to enable young I-Kiribati to contribute to a productive and resilient community, and pursue further education and employment;

-- Improve productivity and employability for young I-Kiribati women and men by providing opportunities to develop workforce skills in demand in domestic and international labour markets.
+- improve productivity and employability for young I-Kiribati women and men by providing opportunities to develop workforce skills in demand in domestic and international labour markets; and

-- Reduce the incidence of diarrheal and other diseases through better sanitation and water management by funding the ADB-led South Tarawa Sanitation Improvement Sector Program.
+- reduce the incidence of diarrhea and other diseases through better sanitation and water management by funding the ADB-led South Tarawa Sanitation Improvement Sector Program.

-Regionally, the Pacific Seasonal Worker Programme, led by the Department of Employment, connects I-Kiribati and other Pacific island workers with Australian employers experiencing labour shortages, typically in rural and remote areas.
-In addition, the five-year Pacific Microstates – Northern Australia Worker Pilot Program will provide up to 250 multiyear visas for workers from Kiribati, Tuvalu and Nauru.
+Regionally, the Seasonal Worker Programme, led by the Department of Jobs and Small Business, connects I-Kiribati and other Pacific island workers with Australian employers experiencing labour shortages.
+In addition, the five-year Pacific Microstates – Northern Australia Worker Pilot Program enables up to 250 citizens from Kiribati, Tuvalu and Nauru to access multiyear visas to work in northern Australia.
+The new Pacific Labour Scheme will also enable citizens of Kiribati and other Pacific island countries to take up low and semi-skilled work opportunities in rural and regional Australia for up to three years.
 These initiatives allow workers to build their skills and send remittances home to support their families.

 The Australia Awards are an Australian whole-of-government initiative bringing together scholarships and fellowships administered by the Department of Foreign Affairs and Trade, the Department of Education and the Australian Centre for International Agricultural Research (ACIAR).
 The Australia Awards offer the next generation of Kiribati leaders an opportunity to undertake study, research and professional development in Australia and in the region.